Pope Francis Accepts Bishop Juan Barros' Resignation Amid Child Sexual Abuse Scandal

 Pope Francis has accepted the resignation of three Chilean bishops accused of covering up sexual abuse committed by a priest in the 1980s and 1990s, BBC reports.

 All of Chile’s 34 Roman Catholic bishops had offered their resignations, and the Pope’s decision to accept the resignation of three of the 34 was announced today.
-Archbishop Cristián Caro Cordero of Puerto Montt, Bishop Gonzalo Duarte García de Cortázar of Valparaíso, and Bishop Barros of Osorno, will now be replaced.
+Archbishop Cristián Caro Cordero of Puerto Montt, Bishop Gonzalo Duarte García de Cortázar of Valparaíso, and Bishop Barros of Osorno will now be replaced.

 As BBC notes, it remains unclear whether the resignation of the remaining 31 bishops will be accepted, but, in any case, it seems that Pope Francis has succumbed to the pressure, in spite of the fact that he had initially defended Bishop Juan Barros during his visit to Chile in January this year.